 The default swappiness value is 60.
 You can check the current swappiness value by typing the following command:

-While the swappiness value of 60 is OK for Desktops, for production servers you may need to set a lower value.
+While the swappiness value of 60 is OK for most Linux systems, for production servers, you may need to set a lower value.

-For example, to set the swappiness value to 10, type:
+For example, to set the swappiness value to 10, run:

 sudo sysctl vm.swappiness=10

 To make this parameter persistent across reboots, append the following line to the

 The optimal swappiness value depends on your system workload and how the memory is being used.
 You should adjust this parameter in small increments to find an optimal value.